Lack of funding hurting women's shelters: report

-OTTAWA — A study about the work done by shelters helping survivors of domestic violence become independent says a lack of funding is getting in the way of providing programs and retaining quality staff.
+OTTAWA — A study on shelters helping survivors of domestic violence become independent says a lack of funding is getting in the way of providing programs and retaining quality staff.

 The study's authors say many organizations, known as second-stage shelters, often have to fundraise to cover the cost of their operations and pay employee salaries.